 One thing I’ve learned: “Lack of confidence kills many a great opportunity and significantly impacts activity and results..
 Communicating confidently is the key to success.
 If you can’t articulate effectively internally, there is no way you can talk effectively to clients"

 Ally joined Digital Chameleon in 2010 to focus on developing online advertising and sales training.

-A hugely experienced sales and leadership trainer specialising in media -Ally has provided courses to companies such as News Ltd, Publishers Australia, Asteron, Suncorp, Reed Business Information, Westwick Farrow and Cumberland Newspapers,.
+A hugely experienced sales and leadership trainer specialising in media -Ally has provided courses to companies such as News Corp, Publishers Australia, Asteron, Suncorp, Reed Business Information, Westwick Farrow and Cumberland Newspapers.

 Like all the Digital Chameleon trainers, Ally has learned from the bottom up, giving her a hands-on knowledge of the challenges faced by sales and marketing teams every day.